msi-ris/Tutorials/rnaseq_cmd.md

 column, and the option can be specified multiple times.

-For example, a more complete set of information for the tutorial samples is shown below:.
+For example, a more complete set of information for the tutorial samples is shown below.
 Note that this reflects the **true** data set, and not the labels that were swapped for instructional purposes.

 | Name         | Genotype | Tissue      | Time |